niess/pumas-luajit/docs/docs/api/coordinates/GeodeticPoint.md

 ## GeodeticPoint.set

-Set the point coordinates from another [Coordinates](../Coordinates.md) instance The input coordinates are transformed to the ECEF frame if needed, e.g.  if their *frame* attribute is not `nil`.
+Set the point coordinates from another [Coordinates](../Coordinates.md) instance The input coordinates are transformed to the ECEF frame if needed, i.e.  if their *frame* attribute is not `nil`.
 {: .justify}